 There are two types of barrels in these pens.
 So far as I have been able to determine, Type 1 barrels have no bands around the middle of the barrel, as shown in the parts layout above, and were used only for pocket pens.
 Type 2 barrels appear to have been used only in desk pens, and they have twin bands around the middle of the barrel as shown here:

 The foregoing said, I am not certain of this exact dichotomy, so you will need to examine the barrel.
-Check it internally from the proximal (externally threaded) end, using a bore light, to see whether you have a Type 1 barrel (celluloid washers and rubber seal, as shown in the parts layout above) or a Type 2 barrel (dividing wall that is solvent-welded to the barrel, as shown in the patent drawing below, with the wall colored pink and the barrel green).
+Check it internally from the front (externally threaded) end, using a bore light, to see whether you have a Type 1 barrel (celluloid washers and rubber seal, as shown in the parts layout above) or a Type 2 barrel (dividing wall that is solvent-welded to the barrel, as shown in the patent drawing below, with the wall colored pink and the barrel green).
 The nipple and nut, colored blue and violet respectively in the patent drawing, are the same in both versions.
 If you have a Type 2 barrel, skip to Disassembling a Type 2 Barrel.

-Find a hole in the knockout block that the 5⁄16" tubing will just fit through.
-Insert the tubing into the proximal end of the barrel, and position the barrel over the hole you found in the knockout block.
+Find a hole in the knockout block that the " tubing will just fit through.
+Insert the tubing into the front end of the barrel, and position the barrel over the hole you found in the knockout block.
 Gently hammer the tubing to drive the filler parts out of the barrel.
 If nothing moves, soak the barrel some more and try again.
 When the filler parts are free, separate them and see that you have all the pieces that are within the red dotted box in the layout above.
-The celluloid washer that was closer to the distal (conical, unthreaded) end of the nipple is likely to have become conically distorted by the pressure of the sac.
+The celluloid washer that was closer to the back (conical, unthreaded) end of the nipple is likely to have become conically distorted by the pressure of the sac.
 This is not a problem.
 Discard the seal.
 Skip to Salvaging the Sac Retainer.

 Inside the aluminum bushing is an aluminum spindle.
 The sac is held into the “cup” on the end of the spindle by a small piece of celluloid (the sac retainer).
 The cup and the sac retainer are squarish in shape to prevent the sac and sac retainer from twisting inside the cup.
 Use the X-acto knife to chip any remaining bits of the sac out of the cup.
 As you are doing this, the sac retainer will be freed up, and you will be able to remove it.
 Be careful not to damage the sac retainer; you will need it to reassemble the pen.
 Shown here is the bushing assembly with the sac retainer still in place (left) and with the sac retainer removed (right):